-This synchronizer supports only Import / Resync into Structure (more about resync (see page 412)).
+This synchronizer supports only Import / Resync into Structure (more about resync (see page 427)).

-- If the Saved Filter used in configuration is deleted later, or if you lose permissions to run it, the synchronizer will not work. - No matter how synchronizers are configured, they will only affect issues from the projects that are enabled for synchronization (see page 369). - CAREFUL!
+CAREFUL!
 Please be careful when turning on Remove mode and installing another synchronizer into the same structure.
 It is possible to set up the structure synchronizers in a way to make them cycle: some other synchronizer, like Sub-tasks synchronizer, would add an issue to the structure and then Saved Filter synchronizer in Remove or Add/Remove mode would remove that issue, and so forth.